 Tenderness In The Beginning

 You will experience some discomfort in the first 1-7 days.
 It is common to feel pain, sometimes described as a pinch or sizzle, in the initial 30-60 seconds while a newborn is latching.
 Tender nipples in the early stages is expected.
+Here are some tips to help with nipple soreness.

 It can be helpful to get a better understanding of the process to know why it feels the way it does, what causes the initial discomfort, and to know the tenderness won’t last forever.
 Discomfort in the early stages, is due to a few factors, the biggest being the hormonal shifts that occur from delivery.
 Secondly, from the frequent stimulation that triggers milk production in the early days as your milk supply is coming in.
 In addition, your baby may have a smaller mouth in relation to the nipple size.
 Don’t worry; as baby grows so will her ability to open her mouth wider.
 The discomfort will not, nor should it, last much over a week.